yusuf963/house/README.md

 `/usr/local/opt/postgresql@11/bin/createuser -s postgres`

+## •••••••••• create a database •••••••••••••
 ## Migrate to postgres
-1. create a database on Dbeaver
+1. create a database on DBeaver
 2. keep the username, password, and hostname the handy
-3. in the seeting.py change the default database to postgres it should look lis this ` DATABASES = {
+3. in the seeting.py change the default database to postgres, it should look lis this ` DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql',